 King County plain-language writing guide

-How to write clearly to meet the needs of your readers
+Plain language: how to write clearly to meet the needs of your readers

 Plain language (or plain English) is an approach to writing that concentrates on the needs of your readers.
 This clear writing approach is ideal for public sector employees who write to and for King County taxpayers, ratepayers and other clients and customers.
 It helps us write for people who read at all levels of time, interest, education and literacy.
 It also benefits readers with limited English proficiency or learning disabilities.